 K-nearest neighbor (KNN)

-KNN is short for the K-nearest neighbor method, in which the user specifies the value of K. Unlike previous algorithms, this one trains on the entire dataset.
+With the K-nearest neighbor method, the user specifies the value of K. Unlike previous algorithms, this one trains on the entire dataset.

 The goal of KNN is to predict an outcome for a new data instance.
 The algorithm trains the machine to check the entire dataset to find the k-nearest instances to this new data instance or to find the k-number of instances that are most similar to the new instance.
 The prediction, or output, is one of two things: